Thursday, 15 February 2024

 You can also explore the Kintyre peninsula following National Cycle Route 78, which passes close to Carradale.

-There are public toilets and a selection of places to eat, drink and shop in Carradale.
+There are public toilets and a selection of places to eat, drink and shop in Carradale and the wider East Kintyre area.
 There’s also a tea room with tourist information at the Carradale Network Centre – check for their opening hours.

 The Deer Hill Trail starts at the Port Na Storm car park, which can be found on the left as entering Carradale village.